enochbayode/enochbayode/README.md

 - 👋 Hi, I’m @enochbayode
 - 👀 I’m interested in tech
 - 🌱 I’m a Node Js developer
 - 💡  I'm a Python developer
 - 💞️ I’m looking to collaborate on project that involve backend development with Node Js
-- 📫 How to reach me bayodeenoch@gmail.com
+- 📫 You can reach via my email: bayodeenoch@gmail.com

 <!---
 enochbayode/enochbayode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.